 4. More Choice & Consequence

-Remember that quest in Whiterun where you need to help fix a Gildergreen tree that is dying?
-And then once you complete the quest, the old dead tree will have vanished.
-In its place will be a young and healthy new tree.
+Remember that quest in Whiterun where you need to help fix a dying Gildergreen tree?
+Once you complete the quest, the old dead tree is replaced with a young and healthy new tree.
 That was really cool, especially seeing it for the first time.
 I love it when the world physically changes when the player does something, and it makes your choices have more weight.

 This is something that Bethesda should double down on in the next installment.
-You should see things physically change depending on your actions more often.
-And there should be other ways to give the player consequences.
+There should be more ways of giving the player consequences, and parts of the world should physically change based on their actions.
 Maybe if you kill enough bandits in a certain area, your chances of getting mugged by them will drop significantly and NPCs will comment on how safe things have become?

 5. Expanded Factions

-Last but certainly not least in our article for everything we know about The Elder Scrolls VI + 5 things we want to see, we should be getting expanded factions.
+Last but certainly not least in our article for the things we want to see in The Elder Scrolls VI, we should be getting expanded factions.

 Factions should be much larger, with more NPCs to talk to and more quests to complete.
 We should be able to see large-scale battles happen randomly in the open world.
 We should be able to participate in those battles to help our respective factions.

-Not only that but there should be ways to influence the ideology of the faction.
-We should have multiple different NPCs we can side with who have their own ideas on how the faction should be run.
-Kind’ve like how in Fallout: New Vegas.
+Not only that, but there should be ways to influence the ideology of the faction.
+We should have multiple different NPCs we can side with who have their own ideas on how the faction should be run, like in Fallout: New Vegas.
 We could side with Cesear or kill him off to let Legate Lanius take over.
-This led to a darker, more brutal ending for the Legion which was cool to watch.
+This led to a darker, more brutal ending for the Legion, which was cool to watch.

 I also want there to be more complex side factions that could interact with each other in meaningful ways.
 You should be able to join a bandit clan and help them take over their local region.
 Maybe once you grow large enough, a mercenary faction would be hired to take you out.
 Then you would be locked out from doing that faction’s questline.
 That way you could take the fight to them and wipe them out!

-What did you think of our article covering everything we know about The Elder Scrolls VI + 5 things we want to see?
-Did you find it interesting?
-Let us know!
-And don’t forget to subscribe to our weekly newsletter for more content!
+What did you think of our article covering everything we know about The Elder Scrolls VI and five things we want to see?
+Let us know, and don’t forget to subscribe to our weekly newsletter for more content!
 We off regular features on all of your favorite games.